hoangduytran/blender-manual/manual/editors/graph_editor/channels/editing.rst

    :Menu:      :menuselection:`Channel --> Keys to Samples`
    :Shortcut:  :kbd:`Alt-C`

-This operator replaces an F-Curve with a set of sampled points at each full frame.
+Switches the selected curves from interpolating between a set of keyframes to using a sampled value at each full frame.
-**It is a destructive process that removes the ability to edit the curve**.
+**This is a destructive process that removes the ability to edit the curve.**
-The main use for this is to reduce the file size with large datasets.
-Samples are only 1/5th the size per key.
+It's mainly used to reduce the file size with large datasets, as samples take up less space than keyframes.

-The sampled points interpolate linearly on subframes.
+Between samples (on subframes), the curve interpolates linearly.

 .. _bpy.ops.graph.samples_to_keys: